Morriar/csg_debug_2017/bugs/ventilation_1/PRIVATE/README.md

-# Thermal Reactor 1
+# Ventilation 1

 See `PUBLIC/README.md` for the challenge description.

 ## Bugs List

-* `parseConfiguration`: probe names used twice are not checked
-* `parseConfiguration`: probe names used twice are not checked
-* `parseConfiguration`: invalid level index are not checked
-* `ThermalConfiguration::renderReport`: maxLevel is set at every iteration, it should be based on a max check
-* `ThermalConfiguration::renderReport`: level should be check against `i` not `j`
-* `ThermalConfiguration::isEmpty`: the method does not check if probe are deployed
-* `ThermalProbe::isDeployed`: the method does not check if level == null

-Run `diff PRIVATE/src/ThermalConfigurator.java PUBLIC/src/ThermalConfigurator.java`
+* usedVents, missing stop condition on i == 0
+* usedVents, current is not decremented
+* max function is wrong
+* processAirvents calls UsedVents instead of callback
+* result array is not sorted

-for more details.
+Run `diff PRIVATE/src/airvents.js PUBLIC/src/airvents.js` for more details.

 ## Requirements and Installation